TheFeministSoftwareFoundation/C-plus-Equality/README.md

 * [FizzBuzz implementation](https://bitbucket.org/FeministSoftwareFoundation/c-plus-equality/src/mistress/fizzbuzz.Xe)
 * [Diamonds](https://bitbucket.org/FeministSoftwareFoundation/c-plus-equality/src/mistress/diamonds.Xe)

+We also have an IDE written in para-trans-C+=: [https://bitbucket.org/japesinator/privcheck-ide](https://bitbucket.org/japesinator/privcheck-ide)

 Our in*her*preter is still in its early stages, but it is perfectly fine and don't you dare criticise/-ize and shame it.
 In*her*preter usage is as follows: ./inherpret program.Xe

 On 1s and 0s